James Craig Annan: Career

 Annan was to influence the development of photography in North America through having his work exhibited at Alfred Stieglitz's Photo-Secession Galleries in New York, and being featured in the American photographic periodical Camera Notes, published by The Camera Club of New York from 1897 to 1903 and of which Stieglitz was editor, and featured (1905,1909, 1912) in the quarterly photographic journal Camera Work (published by Stieglitz in New York between 1903 and 1917).
 Annan's photographic studio produced many of the photogravures featured in Camera Work.

+In 1913, Annan visited Spain with his friend the artist William Strang, both producing landscape work.

 James Craig Annan died at Lenzie, near Glasgow, on 5 June 1946.